maftuhlutfi/django-polls-kelompok-5/README.md

 # django-polls
 A project that follows django tutorial https://docs.djangoproject.com/en/3.2/intro/

+# Database setup
+Our app is using mongodb atlas cloud

 ## How to run
 - Create virtual environtment
 - Activate virtual environtment `env\Scripts\activate`